DeepakBisht1903/Data-Analysis/Food Demand Forecasting/README.md

 * Storytelling using Power BI Report/Dashoard.

 Created end to end report to understand which fulfillment areas are doing well and which are not.
-The report/dashboard answers the following questions:
+The report answers the following questions:

 1. What is the total number of orders catered by the firm?
 There should be a date filter in the dashboard.
 2. What is the revenue earned by the firm?